 Guidance on the information required in a Nutrient Management Plan

-For each field where manure/slurry/litter is to be applied, the following must be provided:
+For each field (no larger than 4 Ha) where digestate/manure/slurry/litter is to be applied, the following must be provided:

 - Full Field Identification numbers, field area (Hectares) and DAERA Farm Map.